August 9, 2011

 Grasshoppers (suborder Caelifera)

-crickets.
+Member of order Orthoptera, cousin to crickets.
 Often mistaken for crickets, grasshoppers possess short antennae compared to their body length.
 Grasshoppers range between 0.75 and 1.5 inches in length.
 Eggs are laid in the Fall, with females using their abdomen to bury the eggs beneath the soil.
 In the Spring, after hatching from their eggs, grasshoppers experience a series of molts, and reach adulthood in 40 to 60 days.
 They live for approximately one year.
 Grasshoppers largely feed off field grains and, in cases of high population density, may damage crops.
 Mostly active during the day, they prefer areas with good exposure to sun and low-growing vegetation.

 Hornets (Vespa crabro)

-wasp family (Vespidae), hornets are physically the largest genus of wasp, with some species reaching over an inch long.
+A member of the wasp family (Vespidae), hornets are physically the largest genus of wasp, with some species reaching over an inch long.
 Only one species of true hornet lives in North America, though some species of wasps outside genus Vespa bear the same name.
 One such example is the Bald-Faced Hornet (Dolichovespula maculata) actually is more closely related to the yellow jacket.
 The European Hornet (Vespa crabro), though not native to the United States, first appeared here in the mid-1800s.
 Now, it is common throughout eastern and midwestern states.
 According to the National Institutes of Health, the allergic reation rate to Vespa crabro stings is three times that of honey bees or yellow jackets.

 Mosquitos (family Culicidae)

 A common nuisance during warmer months in Maryland, mosquitos feed on blood, and can carry infectious diseases.
 While both sexes consume nectar, females also feed on animal blood to further nourish their eggs.
 As their larval stage is aquatic, eggs are laid on water.
 Thus, eliminating standing water is a primary deterrent against mosquitos.
 Exceptionally short lived, mosquitos usually only reach two-weeks old in nature.
 The exception to this occurs in Winter.
 Mosquitos can place themselves into a suspended state, allowing them to live through colder months.
 Eggs also enter such a state, surviving ice and snow, hatching only when warm temperatures ensure their survival.
 Mosquitos are crepuscular, active primarily at dawn and dusk.
+Dragonflies and Damselflies are the mosquitos primary predator, and the largest single factor in controlling population.

 One major threat to native Maryland mosquitos is the Asian Tiger Mosquito (Aedes albopictus).